-From 2020-2023, Open Ownership has responded to requests from beneficial ownership data users and government implementers, and expanded its technology and data analysis work.
+Since 2020, Open Ownership has responded to requests from beneficial ownership data users and government implementers, and expanded its technology and data analysis work.
 This led to the improvement of existing tools, and the development of new ones.
 These tools help data users understand and analyse publicly available data, and create structured data and visually appealing diagrams in line with the Beneficial Ownership Data Standard (BODS).

 This publication presents a step-by-step guide for beneficial ownership data users, explaining what each tool was designed to do, and how to use it.
 The guide contains descriptions, operational instructions, and screenshots, and demonstrates what can be achieved through using each tool.